chenckang/webpack-php-mock/README.md

 ## Configuration

 The first thing to be anounced is that there should be a ***webpack.config.js*** file or the similiar to support the compiling of the project using webpack.
-This is because **webpack-php-mock** is just based on **webpack** and provide no additional compiling stuff.
+This is because **webpack-php-mock** is just based on **webpack** and provides no additional compiling stuff.

-All the configuration usage could be find in the ***example*** demo.
+All the configuration usage could be find in the [example](https://github.com/chenckang/webpack-php-mock/tree/master/example) demo.

 #### The Root Directory